-Faculty of Health Department of Psychology
+Faculty of Health

+Department of Psychology

-PSYC 2010 3.0 Section A: WRITING IN PSYCHOLOGY Thursdays/11:30 AM -12:30 PM/ Online via Zoom
+PSYC 2010 3.0 Section P: WRITING IN PSYCHOLOGY

-Fall/2020-2021
+Wednesdays/11:30 - 2:30/ Online via Zoom Fall/2020-2021

 This course uses a combination of synchronous and asynchronous delivery.
-Synchronous (i.e., real time) meetings will be held remotely via Zoom, Thursdays from 11:30 to 12:30.
+Synchronous (i.e., real time) meetings will be held remotely via Zoom, Wednesdays from 11:30 am to 12:30 pm.
 You will need a stable internet connection and a device with which you are able to access the course for synchronous meetings (laptop or desktop computers are preferred, as tablets and smartphones do not support all the features of eClass or Zoom).
-You are expected to attend synchronous meetings each Thursday.
+You are expected to attend synchronous meetings each Wednesday.
 During these meetings, you will be required to interact with your peers in small breakout groups.
 You may do this using video or audio on Zoom.
 The asynchronous format includes lecture content which will be prerecorded and posted on eClass prior to synchronous meetings.
 You are expected to engage with your peers for asynchronous learning activities throughout the semester.